rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 secret = ...

 # create workers
-sudo systemctl start openqa-worker@1
+sudo systemctl enable openqa-worker@1 --now
 # then ...@2 ...etc as desired.
-Look in webui workers to check.
+Look in webui workers to check shown idle.
+# as a rule of thumb, you can have about half the number of workers as cores

 # Get Rocky tests
 cd /var/lib/openqa/tests/